VI.E. Student Responsibilities

 Exceptions to this policy may apply in the libraries at LSCS Colleges which have public library partnership agreements.

 VI.E.4.02 - Prohibited Use of Computers

-The following conduct by computer users shall be treated as a violation of this policy and may subject the user to discipline, including loss of computing privileges, up to and including termination for a System employee, and dismissal for a student:
+The following conduct by computer users shall be treated as a violation of this policy and may subject the user to discipline, including loss of computing and e-mail privileges, up to and including termination for a System employee, and dismissal for a student:

 - anonymous or forged e-mail messages;